Spearville, Kansas

 Spearville is a city in Ford County, Kansas, United States.
 As of the 2020 census, the population of the city was 791.
+It is located along Highway 50.

 History

-19th century

-The land for the townsite of Spearville was deeded by the Santa Fe to the Arkansas Valley Town Company in March 1873, and was surveyed and platted.
+The land for the townsite of Spearville was deeded by the Santa Fe to the Arkansas Valley Town Company in March 1873.
+Spearville was built on an area along a section of the Santa Fe Trail called Dry Ridge.
 The town was named for Alden H. Speare, railroad director and president of the town company.
-The city name appeared as both Spearville and Speareville in the early days.
+The city name appeared as both Spearville and Speareville until the 1890s, when local newspapers settled on the spelling of the town's name.

-Spearville's first permanent residents were the Santa Fe section foreman, Jonas Stafford, and his family.
-Stafford was stationed at this particular watering spot beginning January, 1875.
+Spearville's first permanent residents were the Santa Fe section foreman, Jonas Stafford, and his family, who settled in Spearville in January, 1875.
 Stafford's wife and daughters opened an eating house, mainly for the accommodation of the section hands.

-The first post office in Spearville was established in June, 1877.
+The first post office in Spearville was established in June 1877.

 Toward the end of October 1892, Spearville was the site of the second robbery of the Bill Doolin Gang, which had been formed in the aftermath of the Dalton Gang's demise in Coffeyville, Kansas.
 The Ford County Bank was robbed of $1,697 by Doolin and two members of his gang.
 One of the outlaws, Ollie (Ol) Yantis, was soon tracked down and killed by a posse.

+Its nickname is City of Windmills, from the large number of windmills used to pump groundwater in the late 1800s.
+There are now wind farms with more than 350 turbines surrounding the city.